Dimayo/car_subscription/README.md

 # car_subscription_project
-Data analysis for car subscription company
+Data analysis for car subscription company.
+I used python, matplotlib, pandas, scipy in this project